Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Testing Hypotheses

-This test statistic is a slight modification of \eqref{eq:def_Tn} and follows the construction in \cite{Silvapulle:1995tm}.
+This test statistic is a modification of \eqref{eq:def_Tn} and follows the construction in \cite{Silvapulle:1995tm}.
 It requires the same functions of data as $T_n$, but it is designed to direct power against the local alternatives in $\mathcal V_1$.
-Note that, if the alternative hypothesis is locally unrestricted, i.e. $\mathcal V_1=\mathbb R^{d_\beta}\setminus 0$, the test statistic reduces to $T_n$.
+If the alternative hypothesis is locally unrestricted, i.e., $\mathcal V_1=\mathbb R^{d_\beta}\setminus 0$, the test statistic reduces to $T_n$.

-The asymptotic distribution of $\hat S_n$ is no longer a $\chi^2$ distribution.
+The asymptotic distribution of $\hat S_n$ is no longer a $\chi^2$-distribution.
 However, its critical value is easy to compute using simulations.
 Let

 where

 which can be simulated by drawing $Z$ repeatedly from a zero mean multivariate normal distribution with estimated variance $\hat V_n.$